-Rectal prolapse occurs when the rectum descends (falls and comes through) the anal opening.
+Rectal prolapse occurs when the rectum sags and comes through the anal opening.

-Rectal prolapse occurs most often in children under age 6 and in the elderly.
+Rectal prolapse occurs most often in children under age 6.
+Health problems that may lead to prolapse include:

 In adults, it is usually found with constipation, or with a muscle or nerve problem in the pelvic or genital area.